hypered/reesd-stack/README.md

 compilers, batteries included.
 It can be compared to a custom Haskell Platform or a custom Stackage snapshot.

+For reference, here are the packages obtained the last time I built the image:

+    > docker run images.reesd.com/reesd/stack > packages.txt

+(This contains a fairly recent Hackage subset.)

 ## Motivation

 For [Reesd](https://reesd.com) we have a small but growing Haskell code base